soaxelbrooke/phrase/README.md

 ### Training a phrase model

-This example uses the `assets/reviews.csv` data in the repo, 10k app reviews:
+This example uses the `assets/reviews.json` data in the repo, 10k app reviews:

 ```
 $ head -1 assets/reviews.json
 {"body": "Woww!
 Moon Invoice is just so amazing.
 I don\u2019t think any such app exists that works so wonderfully.
-I am awestruck by the experience.", "category": "6000", "sentiment": "positive"}
+I am awestruck by the experience.", "category": "Business", "sentiment": "positive"}
 ```

 First, you need to count n-grams from your data: